open-hand/choerodon-starters/choerodon-starter-event-producer/README.md

      ```

 ## Dependencies
-- choerodon-starter-core: Rely on the package of core defined EventPayoad etc.
+- ``choerodon-starter-core``: Rely on the package of core defined ``EventPayoad`` etc.
-- spring-cloud-starter-feign：Complete the call to event-store-service with feign.
+- ``spring-cloud-starter-feign``：Complete the call to ``event-store-service`` with feign.

 ## Reporting Issues

-If you find any shortcomings or bugs, please describe them in the Issue.
+If you find any shortcomings or bugs, please describe them in the [Issue](https://github.com/choerodon/choerodon/issues/new?template=issue_template.md).

 ## How to Contribute
 Pull requests are welcome!
-Follow this link for more information on how to contribute.
+Follow [this link](https://github.com/choerodon/choerodon/blob/master/CONTRIBUTING.md) for more information on how to contribute.

 ## Note
-- A check-back interface must be implemented for event-store-service callbacks when the event state is indeterminate, and the callback logic should match the business logic.
+- A check-back interface must be implemented for ``event-store-service`` callbacks when the event state is indeterminate, and the callback logic should match the business logic.